 Mompox is a town strongly referenced in the work of Gabriel García Márquez, whom I am currently reading in a pirated – and very badly printed – Spanish edition of Love in the Time of Colera.
 (It seems obligatory to read García Márquez in Mompox, just as I was compelled to read Lowry in Cuernavaca).
 Neither this book, nor, apparently, Chronicle of a Death Foretold, are actually based in Mompox (although the latter was partly filmed here) and the settings for Gabo’s fictions tend to be an amalgam of places, real and imagined.
 If his literary vision is of a certain type of Caribbean town, hopelessly locked into its past, apparently forlorn and yet inherently joyful – such paradoxes are essential to any understanding of Colombian sensibilities, and Colombians are supposedly the second happiest people on earth – then Mompox is as good a place as any to begin to understand the novelist’s sense of habitus.
 It is a quintessentially Marquesian place, in which the improbable – not to say the fantastic – seem to be woven into the fabric of everyday life.
 And there are a lot of colourful birds, iguanas and snakes, just to add to the atmosphere.

 A random google search came up with ‘the very aristocratic and sorrowful city of Mompox’.
 The Spanish colonial authorities had the Royal Mint here, supposedly out of reach of the English pirates who made frequent raids on the regional capital, Cartagena.
 Aristocratic it might well once have been, and sorrowful, at times.
 It was a site of many confrontations during Colombia’s serial civil wars following independence from Spain.
 More recently it was a no-go area, changing hands between FARC rebels and government forces over a period of years.
 Since Colombia’s big clean-up a few years back, it has been – and is being – readied for tourism.
 But tourism, you might be warned, of a particular kind.
 It reminds me a little of Greece in the 1970s, in which tourism was taking off, but was still in its fledgling, puppy-love stage.
 There is the same unawareness of ‘service’ – you often wait until whoever is behind the till/counter to finish what they are doing before they attend to you.
 This is done entirely without malice: it is simply the pace of life telling you what’s what.
 There is a lot of smiling and a lot of mutual incomprehension.
 My question about the wifi in my hotel – which I was assured was available in every room – is answered by a shrug, and when pressed, the explanation: oh, you know, it comes and goes.
 Foreigners are still a novelty, and therefore quite amusing.
-The hotels, or rather pensions, are extremely cheap and mine is decorated with the kind of bad hippy art that I thought had died in the 1970s also.
+My pension is decorated with the kind of bad hippy art that I thought had died in the 1970s.